Adaptive Tool Use in Large Language Models with Meta-Cognition Trigger: Experiments

 \textbf{2.
-Transferability:} The results of Task1 and Task4 in Table \ref{tab:meca_performance_pre} and Table \ref{tab:meca_performance_post} indicate that $P_{\text{Yes}}$ and \mname, when fitted on one benchmark, can effectively transfer to other benchmarks.
-It's worth noting that Metatool and \dname feature different tool sources and styles of queries.
-We hypothesize that the model's internal cognition is model-dependent, and once fitted on one benchmark, the decision strategy (\ie the thresholds) can be transferred to other testing datasets.
-Although it is always better to align the decision strategy with real testing data, \mname demonstrates satisfactory performance even when directly transferred, highlighting its robustness and adaptability.
+Transferability:} Results from Tasks 1 and 4 in Table~\ref{tab:meca_performance_pre} and Table~\ref{tab:meca_performance_post} show that both $P_{\text{Yes}}$ and \mname, when fitted on one benchmark, can generalize effectively to others.
+Despite the differences in tool sources and query styles between MetaTool and \dname benchmarks, both methods demonstrate promising cross-benchmark performance.
+We hypothesize that an LLM’s internal meta-cognition is primarily model-dependent, and once a decision strategy (\ie thresholds) is learned on one dataset, it can generalize to others.
+Although aligning the decision strategy with the target data is always preferable, \mname performs robustly even in direct transfer settings, highlighting its robustness and adaptability.